CSCfi/csc-user-guide/docs/apps/maestro.md

 Desmond molecular dynamics runs **very well** on GPUs.
 We recommend watching the video above on how to accomplish this easily.

+Maestro gives a warning for using a `schrodinger.hosts`file from your home directory.
+This is not an issue: that file cannot be made available in the installation directory, so please ignore that warning, but consider any others you may see.

 ## References

 Please cite the Maestro modules in all published work as described